What is Part III?

 See additional eligibility requirements if you have graduated, or are retaking Part III.

-The NBCE offers Part III at chiropractic colleges across the country.
-Some test sites offer the option of computer-based tests.
+The NBCE offers Part III at chiropractic colleges and Prometric testing centers across the country.
+Each test site utilizes computer-based testing.
 You can select a test site when you apply.
-See the compete list of test sites.
+See the list of accredited Test Sites.

 The NBCE is committed to exam security.
 The only item you are allowed to bring into the secure testing area is one form of ID.
 The NBCE will provide a place to store your car key (one key allowed).
 Please review the additional Test Site Rules before you arrive to take your test.

 |Administration Dates||Exams Offered|